plastic-line/template/README.md

 # Repo Template

-> A template for creating all new repositories of MTS
+> A template for creating all new repositories of Plastic Line

 This repository is a template for all projects